Glen Rix is a writer and enjoys researching the local history of her hometown Nottinghamshire, England.

 — Robert Herrick (1591–1674)

-Symbolism of the Eleven Balls of Marzipan on Simnel Cakes
+The symbolism of the 11 Balls of Marzipan on Simnel Cakes

 Legend has it that the cake was named for Lambert Simnel, a pretender to the throne of England who was pardoned for his crimes and then worked in the kitchens of Henry VII of England circa 1500 C.E.